alem-platform/sprint-sql/story03/salary-summation/README.md

 ## Instructions:

 Using the `employees` table, write a queries to calculate the total salary expenditure of the company.
 Additionally, provide the total salary expenditure per department.
-The result should include two quries:
+The result should include two queries:

 1. **Total Salary Expenditure**: The sum of all salaries in the company as `total_salary_expenditure`
 2. **Department-wise Salary Expenditure**: `department_id` and the sum of salaries grouped by each `department_id` as `department_salary_expenditure`